Are you looking for a simple, easy-to-use self-massage tool that does the job on virtually any muscle in your body?

 Pros: Powerful, 2 year warranty

-Cons: Overpriced, accessories are overpriced, nothing unique over other massage guns, breaks easily, advertised as quieter than it actually is, no real difference between this and the older PRO model
+Cons: Overpriced, accessories are overpriced, bad customer service, nothing unique over other massage guns, breaks easily, advertised as quieter than it actually is, no real difference between this and the older PRO model

 Related: Theragun PRO review